brianmhunt/HookPromises/README.md

 Promise.setMutex("def")
 p.then(function () {})

-// This will emit `trespass` twice.
+// This will emit `trespass` twice - once for both `then`'s because they
+// are both asynchronously resolved.
 ```

 The trespass event receives a `data` argument with two events, like this: